sneakers-the-rat/infrastructure/_sections/2_6_collectivize-sota.md

+<div style="color: #f00; padding: 20px; border: 1px red dashed; border-radius: 20px; background-color:#fff5f5;">This section should be split back up s.t. the parts specific to analysis/experimental tools are at the ends of those sections, and we should move the discussion about layers of abstraction congealing into a protocol in the end in the practical implementation section.
+I'm leaving this here until I have time to do that, but for now you probably want to skip to the next section :)</div>

 Though there are many similarities between the three domains of data, analytical, and experimental tools, the different constraints each impose on a generalizable framework for integration and interoperability are instructive.
 Each requires a careful consideration of the *layers of abstraction* needed to maintain the modularity of the system --- this is an elemental feature of any protocol design.
 What are the minimal affordances needed to implement a wide array of systems and technologies within each domain?
 By being careful with specifying abstraction, when considered together, the linked system described so far represents a powerful step towards *collectivizing the scientific state of the art.*

 There are three primary layers of abstraction in the analysis system described: the interface between the metadata description of a node and the code that implements it, the separation of individual nodes and a notion of a combined workflow, and perhaps more subtly the separation of the data applied to the workflow and the workflow itself.